shukriadams/arewedown/docs/install-docker.md

 # Setup with Docker

 Docker images are available @ https://hub.docker.com/r/shukriadams/arewedown.
 Find an up-to-date tag there (this project does not build `:latest`).
-If you intend to run on a Pi, use `<TAG>-arm`
+If you intend to run on a Raspberry Pi, use `<TAG>-arm`

 - An example docker-compose.yml is

         version: "2"
         services:
         arewedown:
-            image: shukriadams/arewedown:<TAG-HERE>
+            image: shukriadams/arewedown:<TAG>
             container_name: arewedown
             restart: unless-stopped
             volumes: